Gradient estimates for porous medium and fast diffusion equations by martingale method: Abstract

 \section{Abstract}

-In this paper, we establish several gradient estimates for the positive solution of Porous Medium Equations (PMEs) and Fast Diffusion Equations (FDEs).
-Our proof is probabilistic and uses martingale techniques and Forward and Backward Stochastic Differential Equations (FBSDEs).
+In this paper, we establish several local and global gradient estimates for the positive solution of Porous Medium Equations (PMEs) and Fast Diffusion Equations (FDEs).
+Our proof is probabilistic and uses martingale techniques.